Strood: Medieval

 A small wooden church was erected at Strood in 1122, as a chapel of ease in the parish of Frindsbury.
 Land was granted in 1160 to the Knights Templar by King Henry II.
 The Manor House was used as a Lodging House.

 In 1193, Strood became a parish.
-It was run by the monks of Newark Hospital, and had its own burial grounds.
+It was run by the Grey Friars or Franciscans of Newark Hospital, and had its own burial grounds.
 In 1291 there was an affray at Newark Hospital between the Monks of Strood and the locals from Frindsbury.

 In 1264 Simon de Montfort laid siege to Rochester Castle from the Strood Side.
 In the action the wooden bridge was destroyed by fire.
 After Simon's death a heavy fine was levied on Strood because he had stayed there during the siege.
-The Strood Quay and Strood Wharf had been built by Bishop de Glanville with rents going to Newark Hospital.
-In 1293 the Rochester wharf was in such disrepair that ships had to use the Strood facilities, however as the bridge was out of use, ferries had to be used to cross the river.
-In 1309, a harsh winter, the bridge was damaged by ice.
+The Strood Quay and Strood Wharf had been constructed by Bishop Gilbert de Glanvill with rents going to Newark Hospital.
+In 1293 the Rochester Wharf was in such disrepair that ships had to use the Strood Wharf, however as Rochester Bridge was out of use, ferries had to be used to cross the river.
+In 1309, a harsh winter, Rochester Bridge was damaged by ice.
 In 1312 the Knight's Templar were suppressed and the Manor of Strood passed into private hands briefly before being passed on to the Abbess and Sisters Minorites of St. Clare of Denney in Cambridgeshire.
 In 1387 a stone bridge was built by John de Cobham and Robert Knolles.
 In 1460 Edward IV appointed a mayor of Rochester with jurisdiction over Strood river frontage and the houses there.